mpsmonk/wurm-mods/README.md

 You can reed something from bookshelf.
 Activate hand on bookshelf and choose " Thumb through".
 You receive a small amount in skill depends of what book was put on it, or only in one of mind/logic/speed if there is no book inside.
 You can create a cover book: Activate leather on paper sheet and choose "create".
 Need 1 leather and 1 paper sheet, uses papyrus making skill.
 Simple container.

+Books mod WU
+GM with power >=5 can create tome of any skill by using wand or reed pen.
+Anyone can reed this tome and gain skillpoint in same skill.

 Doorbell mod WU
 You can use right click on the gate and choose "Ring at doorbell" if gate on the deed, all citizen will receive message about it.